opeltre/revert/README.md

 ```
 Otherwise you can also add paths to the repository with `sys.path.insert`.

-## Training scripts

-Training models is done by the [experiments/](experiments) scripts.

-The [revert/cli](revert/cli) module provides with a few helpers to avoid boilerplate code, so that training scripts can focus on model and dataset definition.
-See [experiments/README.md](experiments/README.md) for more details.

 ---

-outdated: move the rest to revert/infusion/README.md or revert/pcmri/README.md
+> Move the rest to revert/infusion/README.md or revert/pcmri/README.md

 ---